KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ![alt text](<Hello World.png>)

-Note that the text will be cutoff if the window is resized to no longer fit the text.
+Note that the text will be cut off if the window is resized to no longer fit the text.

 ![alt text](<Text Cutoff.png>)